 But enough of what I think, let’s check out what other users have to say about NordVPN.

-Taking a look at their Trustpilot account, NordVPN has an average 3-star rating.
+Taking a look at NordVPN Trustpilot account, It has an average 3-star NordVPN rating.

 From 317 user reviews, 53% rated NordVPN as “Excellent”.